vmware/container-service-extension/docs/cse3_0/CSE_SERVER_MANAGEMENT.md

 ### CSE 3.0 Upgrade Command

-CSE 3.0 has been architecturally redesigned to leverage the latest features of Cloud Director like Defined entity framework and placement policies.
+CSE 3.0 has been architecturally redesigned to leverage the latest features of Cloud Director 10.2 like Defined entity framework and placement policies.
 The new command `cse upgrade` has been introduced in CSE 3.0 to make the old environment fully forward compatible with the latest technologies used in CSE 3.0.
 Any previous version of CSE can be directly upgraded to CSE 3.0 using `cse upgrade` command.

 The command `cse upgrade` must be run to ensure the environment is forward compatible with CSE 3.0.
 The below steps will be performed during the upgrade.
 Please run the command `cse upgrade --help` for more details.

 * Delete old compute policies in the environment: untag old templates with existing compute policies, unpublish existing compute policies from the organization virtual data center(s), delete the legacy compute policies.
-* Prepare the environment to be able to perform organization virtual data center enablement for native clusters.
+* Prepare the environment to be able to perform organization virtual datacenter enablement for native clusters.
 * Auto-install templates of the latest revision unless specified otherwise.
 * Identify existing organization virtual datacenter(s) with existing clusters and publish appropriate placement policies on the same.
-* Make legacy clusters forward compatible; create corresponding defined entities for all of the old clusters in the environment.
+* Make pre-existing clusters forward compatible.

 ### Validate CSE Installation